 What Is PPC?
 Essentials of Incorporating Pay-Per-Click

 Keyword research identifies and analyses relevant keywords people search for information or products online.
-In PPC advertising, keyword research is crucial in targeting the right audience, optimizing ad spend, and maximizing campaign effectiveness.
+In PPC advertising, keyword research is crucial in targeting the right audience, optimising ad spend, and maximising campaign effectiveness.

 Unveiling the Power of Google AdWords Keyword Planner